Welsh-language literature: 18th century

-Though individual members of the Welsh gentry continued to patronise bards following the Act of Union 1536, this practice had been slowly dying out over the course of the sixteenth and seventeenth centuries as the Welsh aristocracy became increasingly anglicised, and by the first decades of the 18th century the old noble patronage networks which had sustained the bardic tradition of previous centuries had almost disappeared.
-It has been suggested that Owen Gruffydd (1643–1730) may have been the last travelling poet in the traditional Welsh mould, though he was a weaver whose poetry supplemented his income rather than a full-time professional poet.
+By the turn of the 18th century, the Welsh tradition of travelling poets and noble patronage that had sustained Welsh poets since the age of the Poets of the Princes had all but died out.
+Over the course of the new century however, two significant new cultural movements would emerge, building on the work of the renaissance and religious scholars of the previous centuries, to ultimately provide new support networks for Welsh culture and reinvigorate Welsh-language literature in different ways throughout the second half of the 18th and through the 19th century.
+These were firstly the Welsh societies, such as the Cymmrodorion and the Gwyneddigion; and secondly the Welsh Methodist Revival.
+A parallel development connected with the second of these was the 'circulating schools' of Griffith Jones (1684–1761), which, it is believed, taught over 200,000 Welsh people to read (in Welsh) during the 18th century, making the country one of the most literate in Europe despite its comparative poverty.
+This new period of mass literacy would lead to a significant increase in the quantity and availability of printed material in Welsh, coming to full fruition with the remarkable vitality of the Welsh press during the 19th century (see below).

-Rather than leading to a decline however, the new century the emergence of two significant new cultural movements which, though they would not come to a full flowering until the 19th century, would both provide new cultural and conceptual frameworks for Welsh culture to replace the tradition of patronage.
-Both would reinvigorate Welsh-language literature in different ways.
-The first of these was the activity of the Welsh societies, particularly the Cymmrodorion and the Gwyneddigion.
-These bourgeois societies - initially in London but with branches later established in Wales itself - revolved around prominent amateur scholars such as brothers Lewis (1701–1767) and Richard Morris (1703–1779), and later of Iolo Morgannwg (1747–1826).
+The Welsh societies – initially in London but with branches later established in Wales itself – were bourgeois amateur scholarly societies which revolved around prominent individuals such as brothers Lewis (1701–1767) and Richard Morris (1703–1779) and later Iolo Morgannwg (1747–1826).
 These societies functioned to rediscover, maintain and reinvigorate practices and traditions, particularly formal poetical traditions.
-This activity, related to the Celtic revival, included the publication of the poetry of previous eras, a new neoclassical poetical renaissance (exemplified by Goronwy Owen (1723–1769) and others) and, by the end of the 18th century, the establishment of the Eisteddfod in something approximating its modern form.
+This activity, related to the Celtic revival, included the publication of the poetry of previous eras, a neoclassical revival in strict metre poetry of which the central figure was Goronwy Owen (1723–1769) and, by the end of the 18th century, the establishment of the Eisteddfod in something approximating its modern form.
 The Welsh societies were also a means through which the ideas of the Age of Enlightenment could impact on, and find expression in, Welsh literature.

 The second trend, roughly contemporaneous but entirely independent of the societies, was the Welsh Methodist revival and the gradual emergence of Nonconformism as the dominant religious force in Wales.
 Diverging from English Wesleyan Methodism comparatively early in its development, the Welsh Calvinistic Methodist Church, initially led by preachers such as Howell Harris and Daniel Rowland, would later come to be the largest of the nonconformist denominations in Wales, and both nonconformism generally and Methodism specifically would come to increasingly dominate Welsh cultural life, including its literature.
+The movement produced its most influential literary figure right at its inception, in William Williams Pantycelyn (1717–1791).